Azure/kafka-private-preview/README.md

 1. mTLS or SSL/TLS – encryption and authentication (recommended).
 2. SASL_SSL – It combines two different security mechanisms - SASL (Simple Authentication and Security Layer) and SSL (Secure Sockets Layer) - to ensure both authentication and encryption are in place for data transmission.
-3.SASL_PLAINTEXT – standard authentication with username and password.
+3. SASL_PLAINTEXT – standard authentication with username and password.
-4.None – No authentication or encryption.
+4. None – No authentication or encryption.
 Recommended only for testing.

 ## Key Vault Integration